 - Modern Next.js stack - faster load times, better SEO, higher PageSpeed scores than legacy CMS sites.

-- Published pricing and a 24-hour quote turnaround — no three-meeting discovery song-and-dance for a 12,000 SAR site.
+- Published scope guidance and a 24-hour proposal turnaround - no three-meeting discovery dance for a focused business site.

 - Founder-led delivery.
 I read every proposal.
-That means fewer layers between you and the person deciding scope.
+That means fewer layers between you and the person shaping the scope.

 - Case studies published with real numbers: a Saudi national design system used across 10+ ministries, a Jeddah e-commerce rebuild that lifted conversion 340%, and a Riyadh redesign that tripled leads.